 The beginning of the year is the perfect time to take stock of your finances to make sure you are on track for the year, especially after spending so much money during the holiday season.
-If you are going into the new year with less-than-stellar credit, or just want to give your good credit a tune-up, there are some easy steps you can make to get on the right credit track.
+If you are going into the new year with less-than-stellar credit, or just want to give your good credit a tune-up, there are some easy steps you can take to get on the right credit track.

 Assess Your Credit Situation